 Toothache and pain might not seem to be serious, but they might be an indicator of a more severe problem.
 It can affect day-to-day activities like chewing and cause hot or cold sensitivity.
 Sometimes, a toothache is referred pain, meaning the source of the actual pain is somewhere else in the body.
 Regardless, you shouldn’t ignore a toothache since it can worsen if left untreated.
-If it’s a sign of tooth decay, you might need dental clinic services.
+You might need dental clinic services if it’s a sign of tooth decay.
 Here are several reasons for toothache that you should be aware of.

 A cavity is a tooth decay caused by harmful bacteria in the mouth.
 If the cavity is extensive or deep, it can lead to tooth sensitivity or pain.
 Since your teeth have nerves and blood vessels, decay can lead to irritation.

 Treatment: You can get a filling from your dentist.
 Book an appointment immediately if you suspect you have cavities.
-Maintain proper dental hygiene in the meantime and be gentle while brushing the painful area
+Maintain proper dental hygiene, and be gentle while brushing the painful area.

-Treatment: A root canal treatment might be able to save your tooth, and additional procedures can help control and ultimately remove the infection.
+Treatment: A root canal treatment might save your tooth; additional procedures can help control and ultimately remove the infection.
 Any oral infection requires immediate professional treatment, so don’t hesitate to contact a dental clinic near you.

-The jaw point is also known as the temporomandibular joint (TMJ), and they can become inflamed or have other issues.
+The jaw point, also known as the temporomandibular joint (TMJ), can become inflamed or have other issues.
 In case of any pain, it can radiate to your teeth.